 Local & Domain Users

-Once you have configured integration, some employees will have both local user accounts in Acumatica ERP and accounts created automatically for these employees as domain users.
+Once you have configured integration, some employees will have both local user accounts in Acumatica ERP and account created automatically for these employees as domain users.
 You can delete the local accounts of employees who do not perform any administration and configuration tasks in Acumatica ERP.
 The password policies that are in effect for local users created in Acumatica ERP do not affect domain users.
 For example, a user signed into Acumatica ERP as an Active Directory domain user will not be able to change the password by using Acumatica ERP.
 Only domain password policies affect the domain users.

 New domain users will automatically get the right to sign in to Acumatica ERP once they join an Active Directory domain.
 Their membership in Acumatica ERP roles will be automatically updated to comply with the membership of those users in Active Directory domain groups.
 If needed, you can assign the users to the various Acumatica ERP roles regardless of Active Directory domain groups by using the User Roles (SM.20.10.05) form as mentioned above.